Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 The ephemeris files for the GroundVehicles were created using the GreatArc propagator.
 The Great Arc Propagator defines vehicles that follow a point-by-point path over or below the surface of the Earth at a given altitude or depth.

-Use antenna objects attached to sensors to model your communications assets:
+Use antenna objects attached to sensors to model your communications assets.

-Track the convoy from the UAV
+Tracking the convoy from the UAV

 1. Using the Insert STK Objects Tool () insert a Sensor () object using the Insert Default method.